 There are a few key differences between active dry yeast and instant yeast:

-Activation time: Active dry yeast typically needs to be hydrated in warm water before it can be added to a dough, while instant yeast can be added directly to the dry ingredients.
+Activation time: Active dry yeast typically needs to be hydrated in warm water before adding it to a dough, while instant yeast can be added directly to the dry ingredients.

 Rise time: Instant yeast has a faster rise time than active dry yeast, so doughs made with instant yeast can be ready to bake in a shorter amount of time.

-As for the best yeast for pizza, we prefer active dry yeast, but it really depends on the recipe and your personal preference.
+As for the best yeast for pizza, we prefer active dry yeast.
+However, it really depends on the recipe and your personal preference.
 Some pizza doughs call for a longer fermentation time, which can be achieved with active dry yeast.
-On the other hand, some pizza recipes call for a faster rise time, in that case instant yeast is the best option.
+On the other hand, some pizza recipes call for a faster rise time; in that case, instant yeast is the best option.

-Both yeasts can produce delicious pizza crusts, so it’s important to follow the recipe and pay attention to the dough’s rise time and overall texture.
+Both yeasts can produce delicious pizza crusts, so following the recipe and paying attention to the dough’s rise time and the overall texture is important.